 Teachers may assign homework on a needs basis.
-In the event your child doesn't have homework, he/she should read at least 30 minutes, practice sight/spelling and/or vocabulary words, strengthen basic math fluency (addition, subtraction, and multiplication facts), and/or review material from the day's lessons.
+In the event your child doesn't have homework, he/she should read at least 20 minutes, practice sight/spelling and/or vocabulary words, strengthen basic math fluency (addition, subtraction, and multiplication facts), and/or review material from the day's lessons.

-The purpose of homework is to provide an opportunity for students practice of what has been taught, reinforce learning, instill a sense of responsibility, involve parents in the learning process which also helps parents see where their child's level of understanding is; and it gives teachers the opportunity to provide useful feedback to students.
-Thus, it is very important for parents to work with students to complete the assigned homework (if given) and/or practice daily.
-Homework will not exceed the student's ability to complete in a reasonable amount of time.
+The purpose of homework is to provide an opportunity for student practice of what has been taught, reinforce learning, instill a sense of responsibility, involve parents in the learning process which also helps parents see where their child's level of understanding is; and it gives teachers the opportunity to provide useful feedback to students.
+Thus, it is very important for parents to work with students to complete the assigned homework (if given) and/or practice daily rather than for a parent to complete the assignment.
+Homework should not exceed the student's ability to complete in a reasonable amount of time.